taterowney/seymour/README.md

 - Data variables (both in arguments and local variables) are always denoted by a single letter, possibly with other stuff after it like lower index or apostrophe.
 - Prop variables (both in arguments and local variables) are always denoted by multiple letters, possibly with other stuff after them like lower index or apostrophe.
   - Prefix `h` means "the statement is anything about the following variables"
-  - Not starting with `h` means that the actual statement is spelled out, not only the variables that appear in it
+  - Not starting with `h` means that the actual statement (or its substantial part) is spelled out, not only the variables that appear in it
 - Examples:

   `intro a b a_lt_b hab`